Download your FREE Nutritious Snack Guide

 If you are not a fish fan or you are a vegetarian or vegan, you may benefit from a supplement with EPA and DHA.
 Check with your dietitian if you are curious on the type and amount you should be supplementing.
 There are high-quality vegan sources but amounts will vary depending on the brand and source.

-Let’s stop the hurried mayhem in 2019.
+Let’s stop the hurried mayhem this year.
 Think about carving out time for ourselves and our health by taking time to eat a high-fibre breakfast, enjoying pulses once a week and omega-3 rich fish at least twice a week.
 These habits can help to improve your health in the New Year.
 Most of all, enjoy your new habits as part of a lifestyle that you can really get excited about!

 you got this

 Now’s your turn!
 Do you make New Year’s Resolutions?
-What are you wanting to implement for a healthier 2019?
+What are you wanting to implement for a healthier year?

 Related Topics